 So what exactly is neuroplasticity?
 Going by the quotes above, you might be forgiven for thinking it’s some kind of magic.
-In fact, neuroplasticity is a radical new understanding of how the brain works that has emerged from years of research, and it’s one that has powerful implications for how we treat our brains, and how we help learning by tapping into neuroplasticity.
+In fact, neuroplasticity is a radical new understanding of how the brain works made possible by the functional MRI, which captures brain activity in a video format.

-The basic idea behind neuroplasticity is that despite being by far the most complex organ in the human body, the brain isn’t actually so different than a physical muscle: the more you use it, the stronger it gets and the less you use it, the weaker it gets.
+Despite being the most complex human organ, the brain isn’t actually so different than a physical muscle: the more you use it, the stronger it gets and the less you use it, the weaker it gets.

 The research on neuroplasticity tells us that when you exercise your brain, things that were once difficult become easier and things that were impossible become possible.